jcoletech/jcoletech/README.md

 - 👋 Hi, I’m @jcoletech
-- 👀 I’m cpresently developing my proficiency in Excel, Power BI, SQL and Python for Data Analytics.
+- 👀 I’m presently developing my proficiency in Excel, Power BI, SQL and Python for Data Analytics.
 - 🌱 At the moment, I'm learning everything Data Evaluation.
 - 📫 connect with me on Gmail: josepholoyede1@gmail.com Linkedin: https://www.linkedin.com/in/joseph-oloyede-33915919a/
 <!---